joaoloss/LABIC-Image-Extractor/README.md

 ```

 - `-v` or `--verbose`: Sets the verbosity level: 0 (silent), 1 (normal), 2 (debug).
 The default value is 0.
-- `-gj` or `--get-json`: If this flag is set the script gets the json files from the Label Studio.
+- `-gd` or `--get-data`: If this flag is set the script gets the json files from the Label Studio.
 - `-ip`: Sets the ip to make the GET requisition.
 The default value is `10.147.17.142`.

 All results will be stored in the `output` directory.